brunomorency/sampic-client/README.md

 1. Read from `.sampique/config.json`, figure out current git branch and look for instructions for that branch
 1. Load the curent deployed template, either from a previously package template saved under `.sampique/` or from CloudFormation if none are found locally.
 1. Package your app by running `aws cloudformation package`.
 Output template files can be found under `.sampique` directory.
 1. Compare the new packaged template to the current deployed template.
 If the only changes are `CodeUri` properties for some Lambda functions, directly update the function code for these lambdas.
-If there are more changes, run `aws cloudformation deploy`
+If there are more changes, run `aws cloudformation deploy` to do a full stack update.